sharukworld/easy-ngx-google-analytics/README.md

 ## prerequisite
 [Generates a google analytics tracking ID](https://support.google.com/analytics/answer/1042508)

+> It might take up to a day for Real-Time data to show for a new google analytics tracking ID
 ## Installation

 ```shell
 npm install easy-ngx-google-analytics --save
 ```

 install gtag.js by copying the following snippet and pasting it immediately after the head tag on index.html.
-Replace GA_TRACKING_ID with the tracking ID of the Google Analytics property you want to send data to.
+Replace **GA_TRACKING_ID** with the tracking ID of the Google Analytics property you want to send data to.
 ```html
 <!doctype html>
 <html lang="en">